Ashfield Flats - Swan River Ramble

 We walked to the end of the car park and then followed the river across the grass for a short distance before joining a paved pathway.
 This path follows the river and has great views across the river to Ascot's riverfront homes and Garvey Park.
 The path was being enjoyed by families with kids of various ages riding their bikes, dads and prams and dog walkers with most dogs on lead.

-To complete our Swan River Ramble we filled in the section from Sandy Bay Reserve, which is the end point of the Ramble, through to Riverside Gardens.
+To complete our Swan River Ramble we filled in the section from Sandy Beach Reserve, which is the end point of the Ramble, through to Riverside Gardens.
 The Ramble follows the streets west of Ashfield Flats to Claughton Reserve - a 20 minute walk.
+At Claughton Reserve there is a small nature playground and a Fairy Trail to explore.
 From there the trail takes you underneath the Tonkin Highway Bridge before looping around to Riverside Gardens.

 The Swan River Ramble from Sandy Beach Reserve to Garvey Park covers both sides of the Swan River and features in the following blogs: (click on text for link)